EngineerBetter/ironbird/README.md

           # The following bash will be executed and asserted against
           - { bash: "stat existing", exits: 0, says: "4096 0 0 existing" }
           - { bash: "stat modified", exits: 0 }
-    # Inputs needed for this test
+    # Additional inputs needed for this test
     has_inputs:
       - name: input
         # Optionally specify a base directory